-If these vacation properties are as valuable as they allege, then it should not take such deceptive approaches to sell them.
+If these vacation properties are as valuable as they allege, it should not take deceptive approaches to sell them.
 Let's look into what makes up a timeshare, and perhaps we will find out exactly why the salespeople feel the need to bend the truth so often.

-Even if you are up to date on all your property payments, it can still somehow be difficult to book your weekly vacation each year.
+Even if you are up to date on all your property payments, it can still be difficult to book your weekly vacation each year.
 Imagine paying thousands of dollars on a vacation property and not even being able to stay there.
 That's what so many timeshare owners are experiencing right now.
 Do you want to be one of them?

 After realizing there were so many hidden costs and you become fed up with the nonstop lies from salespeople, some people now want to get out of their timeshare agreement.
 When purchasing, you have the right of rescission directly following it, also known as a cooling-off period.
-This period is where you can easily and legally cancel the agreement.
-If you are lucky enough to still be in the rescission period, then all you have to do is write a cancellation letter to your timeshare company and it should not be any more trouble from there.
+This period is where you can easily cancel the agreement.
+If you are lucky enough to still be in the rescission period, all you have to do is write a cancellation letter to your timeshare company, and it should not be any more trouble from there.